Authenticate to Grepr REST APIs

 Notes

-- API Key Security : Keep your API key secure.
-Do not expose it in your client-side code or commit it to a version control repository.
+- Security : Keep the credentials you receive and the auth token secure.
+To prevent unauthorized access, do not expose these values in your client-side code or commit them to a version control repository.